Written by Angela Ysseldyk CNP, BA

 Everyone’s skin is different, so it is important to speak with a health care practitioner for questions specific to your skin health.
 As clear-skin enthusiasts, we have read up on what foods may help your body at a foundational level.
-These are our top 5 suggestions:

 - Probiotic-rich foods – studies are showing promising results with the inclusion of probiotics in patients suffering from acne.2

 - Eat a healthy, low-glycemic diet - There’s evidence that eating a low glycemic diet, meaning one that doesn’t include lots of processed grains/flour products and added sugar, is one the best home remedies for acne because it can help prevent it.3

 - Healthy fats - are essential to good skin health, so include foods rich in omega-3s like wild-caught salmon.

 - Zinc-rich foods (pumpkin seeds, kefir, seafood, beans) – according to recent research, there is a correlation between low zinc levels and the severity of acne.4